Spatial Humanities 2024

 Selin Sur

 GIS is an optimal tool to practice this methodology.
-To document Trabzon’s medieval heritage, a geodatabase has been created where all the collected data from the literature, archives, and the site about the existing medieval buildings are stored and analyzed.
-Obviously, to reveal the medieval layer of the city, the location of the lost heritage needs to be determined as well.
-The now-lost buildings previously documented by scholars are added to the geodatabase if they can be located through literature, travel accounts, archival research, and site surveys.
-We georeference and superimpose historical maps and aerial photographs to pinpoint lost buildings and determine the medieval topography, urban structure, and land use changes over centuries, evaluating the outcome with other collected data.
+To document Trabzon’s medieval heritage, a geodatabase has been created where all the collected data from the literature, archives, and the site survey about the existing and lost medieval buildings are stored and analyzed.
+Obviously, to reveal the medieval layer of the city, the locations of the lost heritage places need to be determined, in addition to the existing heritage.
+We georeference and superimpose historical maps, survey maps created by scholars and professionals, and aerial photographs to pinpoint lost buildings and determine the medieval topography, urban structure, and land use changes over centuries, evaluating the outcome with other collected data.
+Crosschecking different sources is crucial as they include different information, and GIS makes this procedure easier and more accurate.
 This methodology also enables us to study Trabzon’s urban growth and analyze the topographical, diachronic, and even demographic changes.

 With this research, we aim to obtain a comprehensive map of the medieval heritage of Trabzon and analyze the town’s urban character within the Late Medieval (Byzantine) context.
 Dramatic demographic changes in the last century, the eventual and significant loss of the majority of the city's Greek, Armenian, and Latin heritage, continuous negligence of the Byzantine-period heritage, and relentless urbanization seriously altered the city’s essential characteristics.
 Mapping the medieval city will not only help us understand its distinct aspects but also reveal the multicultural essence of the town, which continued to exist until a century ago.